mchomem/AssetChange/README.md

 # AssetChange

 AssetChange is an information system that allows you to obtain data from the Yahoo Financial system, extract and store this data in a database and generate a report on asset price changes.
-This project was inspired by [Guidti Challenge] (https://github.com/guideti/variacao-ativo).
+This project was inspired by [Guidti Challenge](https://github.com/guideti/variacao-ativo target="_blank).

 ## Getting Started: How to use